 Plains AAP, L.P. (the "Partnership") is a Delaware limited partnership, which was formed on May 21, 2001, and, through a series of transactions, was capitalized on June 8, 2001.
 Through this series of transactions Plains Holdings II Inc. conveyed to the Partnership its general partner interest in Plains All American Pipeline, L.P. ("PAA") and subsequently sold a portion of its interest in the newly formed partnership to certain investors.
-The ownership interests in the Partnership (collectively, the "Partners") at September 30, 2003, are comprised of a 1% general partner interest held by Plains All American GP LLC (the "General Partner") and the following limited partner interests:
+The ownership interests in the Partnership (collectively, the "Partners") at December 31, 2003, are comprised of a 1% general partner interest held by Plains All American GP LLC (the "General Partner") and the following limited partner interests:

-- Plains Holdings II Inc.-43.560%
+- Plains Holdings II Inc. 43.560%

-- Sable Investments, L.P.-19.800%
+- Sable Investments, L.P.
+19.800%

-- KAFU Holdings, L.P.-16.253%
+- KAFU Holdings, L.P.
+16.253%

-- E-Holdings III, L.P.-8.910%
+- E-Holdings III, L.P.
+8.910%

-- Mark E. Strome-2.113%
+- Mark E. Strome 2.113%

-- PAA Management L.P.-3.960%
+- PAA Management L.P.
+3.960%

-- Strome Hedgecap Fund, L.P.-1.055%
+- Strome Hedgecap Fund, L.P.
+1.055%

-- First Union Investors-3.349%
+- Wachovia Investors, Inc. 3.349%

-As of September 30, 2003, we own a 2% general partner interest in PAA and a limited partner interest consisting of 446,875 subordinated units (see Note 4).
-PAA was formed in September of 1998, and in the fourth quarter of 1998 completed its initial public offering and the transactions whereby it became the successor to the midstream crude oil business and assets of Plains Resources Inc. and its midstream subsidiaries.
-PAA's operations are concentrated in Texas, Oklahoma, California and Louisiana and in the Canadian provinces of Alberta and Saskatchewan, and can be categorized into two primary business activities:
+As of December 31, 2003, we own a 2% general partner interest in PAA and a limited partner interest consisting of 446,875 common and subordinated units (see Note 4).
+PAA is a publicly traded Delaware limited partnership, formed in 1998 and engaged in interstate and intrastate crude oil transportation, and crude oil gathering, marketing, terminalling and storage, as well as the marketing and storage of liquefied petroleum gas and other petroleum products, primarily in Texas, California, Oklahoma, Louisiana and the Canadian Provinces of Alberta and Saskatchewan.
+PAA's operations can be categorized into two primary business activities:

-- Crude Oil Pipeline Transportation Operations.
-PAA owns and operates gathering and mainline crude oil pipelines located throughout the United States and Canada.
+Crude Oil Pipeline Transportation Operations.
+PAA owns and operates approximately 7,000 miles of gathering and mainline crude oil pipelines located throughout the United States and Canada.
 Its activities from pipeline operations generally consist of transporting crude oil for a fee, third party leases of pipeline capacity, barrel exchanges and buy/sell arrangements.

-PAA also utilizes its pipelines in its merchant activities conducted under its gathering and marketing business. - Gathering, Marketing, Terminalling and Storage Operations.
-In connection with its terminalling and storage activities, PAA owns and operates crude oil terminalling and storage facilities, including the terminalling and storage facility at Cushing, Oklahoma.
-PAA's terminalling and storage operations generate revenue through a combination of storage and throughput charges to third parties.
-PAA also utilizes its storage tanks to counter-cyclically balance its gathering and marketing operations and to execute different hedging strategies to stabilize profits and reduce the negative impact of crude oil market volatility.
-Its gathering and marketing operations include: - the purchase of crude oil at the wellhead and the bulk purchase of crude oil at pipeline and terminal facilities; - the transportation of crude oil on trucks, barges and pipelines; - the subsequent resale or exchange of crude oil at various points along the crude oil distribution chain; and - the purchase of liquefied petroleum gas ("LPG") and other petroleum products from producers, refiners and other marketers, and sale of LPG and other petroleum products to wholesalers, retailers and industrial end users.
+Gathering, Marketing, Terminalling and Storage Operations.
+PAA owns and operates approximately 24.0 million barrels of above-ground crude oil terminalling and storage facilities, including tankage associated with its pipeline systems.
+These facilities include a crude oil terminalling and storage facility at Cushing, Oklahoma.
+Cushing is one of the largest crude oil market hubs in the United States and the designated delivery point for NYMEX crude oil futures contracts.
+PAA utilizes its storage tanks to counter-cyclically balance its gathering and marketing operations and to execute various hedging strategies to stabilize profits and reduce the negative impact of crude oil market volatility.
+PAA's terminalling and storage operations also generate revenue at the Cushing Interchange and our other locations through a combination of storage and throughput charges to third parties.
+PAA's gathering and marketing operations include:

+- the purchase of crude oil at the wellhead and the bulk purchase of crude oil at pipeline and terminal facilities; - the transportation of crude oil on trucks, barges and pipelines; - · the subsequent resale or exchange of crude oil at various points along the crude oil distribution chain; and

+• the purchase of liquefied petroleum gas and other petroleum products (collectively "LPG") from producers, refiners and other marketers, and the sale of LPG to wholesalers, retailers and industrial end users.